photoprism/photoprism/README.md

 Organizations - who would like to [support our work](https://dl.photoprism.org/slides/PhotoPrism.pdf) - can conveniently [donate via PayPal](https://www.paypal.me/photoprism), [become a sponsor on Patreon](https://www.patreon.com/photoprism) or [get in touch with us](mailto:hello@photoprism.org) to discuss further details.
 We'll be more than happy to mention your contribution plus you can get direct access to [our team](https://docs.photoprism.org/en/latest/team/) of top-class engineers and scientists.

-Grants and donations will be used for [organizing meetups](https://github.com/photoprism/photoprism/wiki/Meetups), [running our servers](https://github.com/photoprism/photoprism/wiki/Infrastructure), visiting conferences, buying test devices, offering perks for contributions, and covering our cost of living.
+Grants and donations will be used for [organizing meetups](https://github.com/photoprism/photoprism/wiki/Meetups), [running our servers](https://github.com/photoprism/photoprism/wiki/Infrastructure), visiting conferences, buying test devices, offering rewards for contributions, and covering our cost of living.
 See [SPONSORS.md](SPONSORS.md) for details.

 [license]: https://github.com/photoprism/photoprism/blob/develop/LICENSE
 [goreport]: https://goreportcard.com/report/github.com/photoprism/photoprism